hotelmah/mysql-table-editor/README.md

 - If packaged as a library, how can I encapsulate the HTML templates and other assets such that they can be called from the vendor src folder or be used in a MVC pattern?
 - Checking for proper design such that this project is effective in an MVC or framework construct.
 - I would like to integrate SQLite3 into this project since I already have a SQLite3 wrapper library.
+- Update the CSS and Javascript writing to disk every time so that it is more efficient.

 ## License